 It all started in 2013 when I, the founder of this project, was just about to start university.
 I had been soaked in hacker and transhumanism culture for most of my adolescent life, and was eager to put my programming abilities to good use.
-I had many interests, among others in neuroscience, biohacking, and Quantified Self.
-A pivotal moment in my interest was when when I one day, long after first reading about brain computer interfaces, suddenly realized the implications of the future generations of the technology: We would be able to record our own thoughts and frictionlessly communicate them to others.
+I had many interests, including neuroscience, biohacking, and Quantified Self.
+A pivotal moment in my interest was when I, long after first reading about brain computer interfaces, suddenly realized the potential of the technology: To let us, without friction, record our own thoughts and communicate them instantly to others.
 I wrote a private note to myself, stating an intent that once the field has advanced sufficiently for research to start getting interesting I should make it a priority to contribute as much as I can.
+(Update 2020: I’m now doing my MSc thesis which combines EEG and ActivityWatch data)

 Around the same time, I was obsessively collecting data on my behavior (then known as lifelogging, now more commonly known as Quantified Self).
 This included automated time-trackers (like ActivityWatch), a massive spreadsheet, a diary, location tracking, a step/sleep-tracker (Fitbit at the time), extensive use of version control, etc.